-Bartholomew I, Orthodox patriarch, slated to leave D.C. hospital today, Biden meeting uncertain
+Bartholomew I, Orthodox patriarch, out of D.C. hospital, Biden meeting on track, spokesman says

-Ecumenical Patriarch Bartholomew I, spiritual leader of the world’s 200 million Eastern Orthodox Christians, is recovering from an illness and might not make his scheduled meeting with President Biden at the White House on Monday.
+Ecumenical Patriarch Bartholomew I, spiritual leader of the world’s 200 million Eastern Orthodox Christians, will make his scheduled meeting with President Biden at The White House on Monday, a spokesman for the Greek Orthodox Archdiocese of America said.

+As of early Monday afternoon, the White House had not officially confirmed the meeting.
+The Greek Orthodox spokesman, Tom Costa, told The Washington Times via email the patriarch also will meet with Secretary of State Anthony Blinken at Georgetown University on Monday afternoon.

-The 81-year-old “first among equals” of Orthodox leaders spent Sunday night at George Washington University Hospital under observation, the Greek Orthodox Archdiocese of America said in a statement.
-He is due to be released Monday morning.
+The 81-year-old “first among equals” of the world’s Orthodox Christian leaders spent Sunday night at George Washington University Hospital under observation, the Greek Orthodox Archdiocese of America said in a statement.
+He was released Monday morning, they added.

+The patriarch participated via Zoom in ceremonies at the District’s Museum of the Bible where he offered remarks at the opening of an expanded “History of the Bible” exhibit with now features artifacts on loan from the Ecumenical Patriarchate showing the Orthdox Church’s role in preserving the canon of Scripture.

+“All of the seven churches of the Apocalypse are in our sphere,” Bartholomew said.
+“Our continuous memory allows us to share the Scripture as it was used in worship, liturgy, and in its original language.”

 Bartholomew arrived Saturday at Joint Base Andrews, where the ambassadors of Cyprus, Australia, Greece and Ukraine, as well as American Orthodox officials, greeted him.
 He spoke in front of the St. Regis Hotel in the District, offering a blessing on the United States at the start of what is supposed to be a 12-day visit.